micbuffa/WasabiDataset/README.md

 }
 ```

-## WASABI RDF Knowledge Graph
+# WASABI RDF Knowledge Graph

-The description of the musical data of the WASABI corpus amounts to describing its three main entities: song, artist and album.

-### Namespaces

-The namespaces we use in the examples below.
+The WASABI RDF Knowledge Graph provides an RDF representation of songs, artists and albums, together with the information automatically extracted from lyrics and audio content.

+It leverages the [WASABI ontology](ontology) that reuses classes and properties from other vocabularies.
+Not all the terms needed to describe resources were imported in the ontology.
+As a result, the resource descriptions use terms from multiple vocabularies whose namespaces and prefixes are given below.

 ```turtle
 @prefix af:      <http://purl.org/ontology/af/> .